mpsonntag/snippets/notes/projects/gin/gin-valid.md

-## Notes on how to set up a gin-valid
+## Notes on how to set up the gin-valid service

 - create folder structure